For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

-My top priority is always my emergency fund.
-I like to keep 3-6 months in my account at all times.
-Once that is funded then I begin funding my retirement and then begin working on short-term goals.
+My top priority in my financial plan is always my emergency fund.
+I like to keep 3-6 months in my emergency fund account at all times.
+Once that is funded then I begin working on my retirement and then begin funding my short-term goals.

 For example, my husband and I have three paid for vehicles, but all of them have over 200,000 miles.
 It is just a matter of time until one of them needs to be replaced, so this is my number one short-term savings goal right now.

 Related Post: Why it pays to run your cars into the ground

 Financial Plan Examples:

 Let’s look at a financial plan example to help you visualize the process:

 Personal Financial Plan Example #1

 Judy is a 34-year-old woman with 3 kids and a monthly net income of $5,500.
 Her current net worth is -$25,000 as a result of some major student loans.
 She believes that if she tightens her budgets and stops contributing to her emergency fund for 18 months she can pay off her student loans.